Key Dates

 2024 Liberty Tree Day Celebration & Planting

-Liberty Tree Day honors the first public shade tree planted in 1646.
-The community was celebrated by planting a new American elm tree, hearing Mayor Nicholson's Liberty Tree Day remarks and proclamation, and exploring a table of tree resources.
-Special thanks to City of Lynn staff, the DCR Greening the Gateway Cities Program, donated work from Bartlett Tree Experts, Salem State University, and Wagon Wheel nursery.
+Lynn celebrated by planting a new American elm tree, hearing Mayor Nicholson's Liberty Tree Day proclamation, and talking trees.
+Special thanks to City of Lynn staff, the DCR Greening the Gateway Cities Program, Bartlett Tree Experts, Salem State University, & Wagon Wheel nursery.

 Councilor-At-Large Nicole McClain's Remarks: